roberd13/tableau-dse6-demo/README.md

 ## Enabling Alwayson SQL

 For advanced configuration management, we’re providing a simple mechanism to let you change or modify configurations without replacing or customizing the containers.
 You can add any of the approved config files to a mounted host volume and we’ll handle the hard work of mapping them within the container.
+You enabled this feature when you started your DSE container and we will use it to enable alwayson sql.

 You can read more about that feature [here](https://docs.datastax.com/en/docker/doc/docker/docker60/dockerDSEVolumes.html).
-You enabled this feature when you started your DSE container and we will use it to enable alwayson sql

 * Alwayson sql is enabled via the dse.yaml.
 I have created a custom dse.yaml with the setting preconfigured to use for this demo.
   * Download the dse.yaml found [here](https://github.com/roberd13/tableau-dse6-demo/blob/master/DemoData/dse.yaml) to your docker host machine and place it in the ~/config directory created when starting the DSE container